 - Aromatics (Onion, Garlic, Bell Peppers, Celery) - These vegetables form the base of the soup, adding richness and depth to every bite.

-This soup comes together in just a few steps, making it a great choice for a weeknight meal or a cozy weekend dinner.
+This soup comes together in just a few steps, making it a great choice for a weeknight meal or a cozy weekend dinner, often ready in about 30 minutes from start to finish (about 30 minutes total, including roughly 10 minutes active prep).

 - Sauté the Aromatics